 Covenant Eyes helps people who want to become healthy.

 Like a person who installs a health app to track their daily steps to reach an exercise goal, people who want to be free from pornography install Covenant Eyes to track their progress on their own devices.
 Then, to leverage the power of accountability, they invite their own ally—a trusted friend, mentor, or colleague—to receive their activity and encourage them to reach their goal: a porn-free life.

-Covenant Eyes is not used to “track anyone else.”
+Covenant Eyes is not used to “track anyone else,” as a stalkerware app would be.
 People who want to be free from unwanted pornography use Covenant Eyes for themselves.
 That’s the key difference between accountability that works and “surveillance,” which does not.